 Term:

-SeptemberMarch 1, 2002 through February 28, 2022
+March 1, 2002 through February 28, 2022

 Delivery point:

-The delivery point of all sales to PacifiCorp Noresco shall be at the Socal Border.
+The delivery point of all sales to Noresco shall be at the Socal Border.
 Transportation across Socal Gas’ and San Diego Gas & Electric’s systems shall be the responsibility of and secured by Buyer.
 ENA shall provide scheduling services to the meter.
 Seller proposes to be Buyer’s authorized marketer as defined by the tariffs of Socal Gas Company.
 Buyer shall pay for all amounts of gas transported on the Socal Gas system related to their load requirements as documented by their transportation invoice.

 Purchase Notification Obligations:

-Under this Agreement, PacifiCorp Noresco will sometimes purchase natural gas from ENA under the following terms and conditions:
+Under this Agreement, Noresco will sometimes purchase natural gas from ENA under the following terms and conditions:

 As Buyer’s Authorized Marketer, Seller shall pay any Imbalance Charges or penalties resulting from failure to balance Buyer’s usage and Seller’s deliveries, subject to other provisions indicated below.